mercadopago/sdk-js/docs/authenticator.md

 # Authenticator

-> To enable this functionality, please contact the offical *Mercado Pago* support via developer's website: www.mercadopago.com/developers
+> This functionality is disabled by default, to enable, please contact the offical *Mercado Pago* support via developer's website: www.mercadopago.com/developers

 The Authenticator provides a secure FastPayment authentication system using native device capabilities to streamline payment flows with saved payment methods.